 - Revenue generated from CGST goes to the Central Government.

 - The rate of CGST is equal to SGST.
 For example: If the GST Rate of a product is 18%, CGST would be charged at 9% of the sales value and SGST would be charged at 9% of the sales value.

 3. SGST – State GST or UTGST – Union Territory GST

-- SGST or UTGST is charged in case of Intra-state supply i.e. when there is a sale of goods or services within the state/ union territory.
+- SGST or UTGST is applicable in case of Intra-state supply i.e. when there is a sale of goods or services within the state/ union territory.

 - The revenue generated from SGST goes to the State Government and

 - The revenue generated from UTGST goes to the concerned union territory authority